winwisely99/web/README.md

       ``$ sudo pip install --upgrade  -r Import_requirements.txt``

-- Run `$ make git-clean` to clean Let's Encrypt base directory when necessary
+- Run `$ make git-clean` to clean Let's Encrypt codebase directory when necessary
-  - Run `$ make git-upstream` to pull Let's Encrypt repo if base directory is cleaned
+  - Run `$ make git-upstream` to pull Let's Encrypt repo if codebase directory is cleaned
-- Or run `$ make git-update` to update Let's Encrypt's base directory
+- Or run `$ make git-update` to update Let's Encrypt's codebase directory

 In checked out root of WinWisely:

 - Run `$ make modify` to invoke Import.py script.

-  By default it will try to replace:
+  By default it will replace, overwrite, or append to Let's Encrypt codebase:
     - config files
     - content i18n files
     - images
     - specific strings in the layout directory

-- Run `$ make build` to build after importing WinWisely content into Let's Encrypt base
+- Run `$ make build` to build after importing WinWisely content into Let's Encrypt codebase

 - Run `$ make run` to start the server